jitinnailwal/personal-portfolio-website/README.md

 - 🧠 Skills section with categorized icons
 - 💼 Projects with images, tags, and live/demo links
 - 📚 Education and work experience timeline
-- 📞 Contact form with email integration (if available)
+- 📞 Contact form with email integration.

 ---